coda/packs-sdk/docs/reference/sdk/interfaces/core.ProgressBarSchema.md

 • `Optional` **step**: `string` \| `number`

-The minimum amount the progress bar can be moved when dragged.
+The minimum amount the progress bar can be moved when dragged (supports number or formula).

 ___